 Pirates and treasure!

 Engage the boys (and girls!) in your setting with a pirate-themed tuff tray incorporating our beautiful potion bottles to make pirate potions and grog!
 Digging for treasure in sand enables children to count and sort their findings.
-Encourage them to get creative by designing their own treasure maps.
+Try the TTS Metal detectors to search under sand.
+Use Encourage them to get creative by designing their own treasure maps.
 Combine this with dressing up and the children will have a fantastic pirate-themed play session!

 Inspire and engage with each of our 22 mats.
 Place them in your tray and stand and watch imaginations soar.
 Children can add all the small world accessories they like.
 Watch them make towns, jungles, fairy tale landscapes, dinosaur worlds, space scenes and pirate and watery worlds.
 A fantastic resource.